codewithgaji/Numera/README.md

 ### Key Features:
 1. **Base Numbers:** Recognizes numbers like "one," "two," etc.
+2. **Teens:** Handles numbers like "thirteen," "sixteen", etc.
-2. **Tens:** Handles numbers like "twenty," "thirty," etc.
+3. **Tens:** Handles numbers like "twenty," "thirty," etc.
-3. **Hundreds, Thousands, Millions, etc.:** Supports large numbers using multiplication logic.
+4. **Hundreds, Thousands, Millions, etc.:** Supports large numbers using multiplication logic.
-4. **Number Formatting:** Outputs digit values formatted with commas for better readability.
+5. **Number Formatting:** Outputs digit values formatted with commas for better readability.

 ## How to Use
 1. Run the script in a Python environment or on Google Colab.